 Ranch Trophy Hunting

 Ranch hunting involves keeping animals specifically for trophy hunting.
-Examples of such game reared for trophy hunting purposes in Texas and Florida include species of antelope, deer, and sheep from Asia, Pacific Islands, and Africa.
+Examples of such game reared for trophy hunting purposes in Texas and Florida include species of antelope, deer, and sheep from Asia, the Pacific Islands, and Africa.
 Other species include Iranian red sheep and Indian blackbuck among others.

 African Trophy Hunting

 African trophy hunting relates to the game hunting for sport in Africa that has been ongoing for many years.
-Africa is popular for its wealth of game found within their natural habitat such as lions, elephants, leopards, and lions.
+Africa is popular for its wealth of game found within their natural habitats such as lions, elephants, leopards, and lions.